rust-lang/reference/src/behavior-considered-undefined.md

   > };
   > ```

-r[undefined.validity.undef]
+> [!NOTE]
-**Note:** Uninitialized memory is also implicitly invalid for any type that has a restricted set of valid values.
-In other words, the only cases in which reading uninitialized memory is permitted are inside `union`s and in "padding" (the gaps between the fields of a type).
+> The definition above implies that uninitialized memory is invalid everywhere except inside `union`s and in "padding" (the gaps between the fields of a type).

+> [!WARNING]
+> Just because a value is *valid* does not mean that it is *safe to use*.
+A value being *valid* merely means that creating the value does not cause immediate undefined behavior; such UB can still be caused later, even by safe operations.
+For instance, consider that `&str` pointing to initialized non-UTF8 data is *valid* as defined above, but passing such a value to a safe function can cause undefined behavior.
+As a more extreme example, consider that `&[u8]` pointing to allocated but uninitialized memory is *valid*, but one can trivially cause UB simply by accessing an element of the slice.
+Generally, only values you can construct in safe code are *safe to use*.

 [`bool`]: types/boolean.md
 [`const`]: items/constant-items.md